jonnonz1/nz-statute-book/acts/public/2002/sentencing-act-2002.md

 (6) The written caution remains current for 4 years after the date of the commission of the offence for which that written caution is served.
 (7) A written caution ordered to be served on a person must be served on the person in one of the following ways:
   (a) by being delivered to the person personally or by being brought to the person's notice if the person refuses to accept it:
-  (b) by being left for the person at the person's place of residence with another person (other than the offender) who appears to be of or over the age of 14 years.
+  (b) by being left for the person at the person's place of residence with another person (other than the offender) who appears to be of or over the age of 14 years:
+  (c) by being left for the person at the person's place of business with another person (other than the offender).
 (8) A written caution may be served by one of the following persons:
+  (aa) a constable:
-  (a) a Police employee:
+  (a) a Police employee authorised by the Commissioner of Police to serve documents under this Act:
   (b) an officer of the court:
   (c) any person who is authorised to serve the written caution under a general or particular authority given by a District Court Judge or Registrar:
   (d) any officer or employee of a corporation that is authorised by the Secretary for Justice to serve the written caution.
-(9) An endorsement on a copy of a written caution stating the fact, the date, and the time of service and purporting to be signed by a person of a kind described in subsection (8) is, in the absence of evidence to the contrary, sufficient proof of service of the written caution in accordance with this section.
+(9) An endorsement on a copy of a written caution stating the fact, date, time, and mode of service and purporting to be signed by a person of a kind described in subsection (8) is, in the absence of evidence to the contrary, sufficient proof of service of the written caution in accordance with this section.

 ### 129C Review of written caution
 (1) A person served with a written caution may, within 20 working days after the date of service, apply to the court that ordered the service of the written caution for a review of the decision to serve the applicant on 1 or more of the following grounds:
   (a) the motor vehicle was stolen or converted at the material time:
   (b) the applicant did not own or have an interest in the motor vehicle at the material time:
-  (c) the applicant is a party to an encumbrance relating to the motor vehicle but has no relationship of another kind with the offender:
+  (c) the applicant is a secured party under a security agreement relating to the motor vehicle, or the lessor of the motor vehicle under a lease, but has no relationship of another kind with the offender:
   (d) the motor vehicle was let on hire at the material time in accordance with a rental service licence under the Land Transport Act 1998.
 (2) Every application must include a statutory declaration that specifies a ground stated in subsection (1) and why that ground applies.
 (3) The Registrar must promptly forward a copy of the application to the prosecuting agency in the proceeding that resulted in the relevant conviction.